U.S. government's annual budget deficit largest since 2012

 Some of the widening of the deficit came from more spending on interest payments on the national debt.
 Borrowing has increased over the past year.

-For September, the U.S. government recorded a $83 billion surplus, a 31% drop from the same month last year.
+For September, the U.S. government recorded an $83 billion surplus, a 31% drop from the same month last year.
 When accounting for calendar adjustments, the surplus last month was $17 billion compared with an adjusted surplus of $51 billion the previous year.
 For the fiscal year, the adjusted deficit was $1 trillion.

 Outlays were $291 billion in September, up 30% from the same month a year earlier while receipts totaled $374 billion, an increase of 9% from the year-ago month.